 No one knows if they will develop cancer in the future.
 Taking steps toward prevention and periodic exams are your best bet to prevent breast cancer.

 An interesting article came out in the news recently with some information that could be truly helpful in preventing this disease.
 We’ll fill you in with all the details.

 The American Society of Microbiology conducted a lengthy study that was recently published in Science Daily and Applied and Environmental Microbiology.

 The study concluded with the following:

-- Breast tissue from 58 women who had underwent a mastectomy to remove a malignant tumor, as well as tissue from 50 women with benign tumors and 23 from women who had undergone a plastic surgery procedure and opted to donate samples for research.
+- Researcher used breast tissue from 58 women who had undergone a mastectomy to remove a malignant tumor.
+As well as this they used tissue from 50 women with benign tumors.
+And, finally, they used samples from 23 women who had undergone a plastic surgery procedure and agreed to donate samples for research.

 - The microbiologists’ goal was to study the presence of bacteria in each of the tissue samples and look for any differences between them.

 - The study was headed by Professor Gregor Reid from the University of Ontario who found that women who had breast cancer also had a higher number of Eschericha Coli and Staphylococcus epidermidis bacteria present in their samples.